anamiikajha/anamiikajha/README.md

      Flask, JavaScript, React.js, Node.js, Next.js, MySQL,
 - 📫 You can reach me out on my Twitter at [imrllyanamika](https://twitter.com/imrllyanamika) or at my [LinkedIn](https://www.linkedin.com/in/anamika-jha-301a571a4/)

-## Hobbies:

-- 💠 I like reading and cycling.

 ## My Stats: